marijnh/Eloquent-JavaScript/07_robot.md

 ## Pathfinding

-Still, you can't really call blindly following a fixed route intelligent behavior.
+Still, I wouldn't really call blindly following a fixed route intelligent behavior.
 The ((robot)) could work more efficiently if it adjusted its behavior to the actual work that needs to be done.